 We will also ensure that the staff have the resources available to them with the required understanding to use the assistive devices available on our various premises for customers.

 We are committed to providing accessible invoices to all of our customers.
 For this reason, invoices will be provided in the following formats upon request: hard copy, PDF and email.
 Scale may be modified in an electronic format.

-We will answer any questions customers may have about the content of the invoice in person or through the Contact Us page on our website.
+We will answer any questions customers may have about the content of the invoice in person or through the

 ADT and Protectron are committed to welcoming people with disabilities who are accompanied by a service animal on the parts of our premises that are open to the public and other third parties.
 We will also ensure that all staff, volunteers and others dealing with the public are properly trained in how to interact with people with disabilities who are accompanied by a service animal.